-Gerrit Rietveld (Utrecht June 24, 1888 – June 25, 1964) learned from a young age the art of furniture making in his father’s workshop.
-Later on he developed his skills in architectural drawing and later architecture through additional training courses, which brought him in contact with members of art movement De Stijl such as Robert van ‘t Hoff, Bart van der Leck and Theo van Doesburg.
+Gerrit Rietveld (Utrecht 24 June 1888 - 25 June 1964) learned the craft of furniture making at an early age in his father's traditional furniture workshop.
+Later, he apprenticed as an architect and came into contact with members of the De Stijl art movement such as Robert van 't Hoff, Bart van der Leck and Theo van Doesburg.

 Rietveld develops into a versatile designer with a strong vision; his architecture and furniture designs become world-famous.
 His Red and Blue Chair, Zig-Zag Chair, Crate pieces and Press Room Chair are now true design classics that are impossible to imagine museums and modern interiors without.
 In the early period, Rietveld designed a lot of furniture based on an inquisitive idea in which construction, form and material play an important part.

 Later, the furniture was often created as part of architectural commissions, such as the Steltman chair he designed for the jeweller of the same name in The Hague.
 Almost every Rietveld design has a special story.
 They can be found on the collection page.

 In 1917, Rietveld opened his first furniture workshop on Adriaen van Ostadelaan in Utrecht.
 At that time, he further developed as an architect and, through Robert van 't Hoff came into contact with members of the De Stijl art movement such as Bart van der Leck, Theo van Doesburg and the architects J.J.P Oud and Jan Wils.
 Rietveld's 1919 slatted chair received great appreciation from De Stijl, under whose influence Rietveld painted the chair red and blue around 1923.
 Rietveld joined De Stijl and wrote regularly in their magazine.